 I floated in the pool for about 20-odd minutes in a blissful state before paddling back to the ladder.
 It was an unworldly experience, one that I would highly recommend to anyone looking for a surreal (and very relaxing) winter experience in Lapland.

-Getting there: the closest airport to Ylläs is in Kittilä, about a 40-minute bus-ride away.
+The closest airport to Ylläs is in Kittilä, about a 40-minute bus-ride away.
 There are scheduled flights from Helsinki as well as a variety of chartered services from various points in Europe to Kittilä.
+From Kittilä Airport, there’s a frequent bus service to Ylläs.

 Note: a big thank you goes to Visit Finland and Ylläs for hosting me in Lapland.
 As always, all opinions expressed above are mine.